MitchLenton/kafka-dev/README.md

 ## Description

-Creates a light weight kafka docker container for development uses.
-It runs using alpine linux in order to reduce the container size.
+Creates a lightweight kafka docker container for use during development.
+It uses alpine linux in order to reduce the container size.

 ## Instructions